mahnaz007/ImagePreprocessing/docs/usage.md

     bash
     singularity build bids_validator_latest.sif docker://bids/validator:latest

 Make sure these .sif container files are downloaded and placed in an accessible directory.
-If needed, you can create them using the appropriate Singularity or Apptainer commands (refer to the individual tool documentation for specific instructions).
+If it is needed, you can create them using the appropriate Singularity or Apptainer commands.

-Running the Pipeline Processes.
+## Running the Pipeline Processes.

 For each step of the pipeline, different processes (e.g., DCM2BIDS, Pydeface, MRIQC) need to be run using specific Singularity or Apptainer.

 ## Pipeline Workflow